nusenu/ansible-relayor/README.md

 The offline master key feature exposes only a temporary signing key to the relay (valid for 30 days by default).
 This allows to recover from a complete server compromize without loosing a relay's reputation (no need to bootstrap a new permanent master key from scratch).

+On Debian/Ubuntu every tor instance is run with a distinct system user.

 Be aware that the host running ansible stores ALL your relay keys - apply security measures accordingly.